rtk-incubator/rtk-query/docs/api/fetchBaseQuery.md

     getUsers: builder.query({
       query: () => ({
         url: `users`,
-        validateStatus: (response, result) => result.status === 200 && !result.isError, // Our tricky API always returns a 200, but sets an `isError` property when there is an error.
+        validateStatus: (response, result) => response.status === 200 && !result.isError, // Our tricky API always returns a 200, but sets an `isError` property when there is an error.
       }),
     }),
   }),